ParvKaria/Portfolio-Optimization-using-Transformer-Models/README.md

 **🧠 Key Concepts Used:-**

-Transformer Encoder (using PyTorch)
+🔹Transformer Encoder (using PyTorch)

-MinMaxScaler for scaling price data
+🔹MinMaxScaler for scaling price data

-Binary Classification (Buy/Sell)
+🔹Binary Classification (Buy/Sell)

-ROC-AUC and Accuracy Metrics
+🔹ROC-AUC and Accuracy Metrics

-Monte Carlo Simulations for price forecasting
+🔹Monte Carlo Simulations for price forecasting

-Sharpe Ratio calculation for risk-adjusted returns
+🔹Sharpe Ratio calculation for risk-adjusted returns

-Technical Indicators (in the enhanced model)
+🔹Technical Indicators (in the enhanced model)

 **📝 Requirements:-**